Journey by foot and canoe as you journey to Kaieteur Falls, the world’s highest single-drop waterfall, five times the height of Niagara Falls.

 The lucky ones amongst you might even return home having seen a Jaguar.

-Passing the Kaieteur Gorge with towering mountains on either side, there is plenty to see and a refreshing dip in the river awaits.
+Passing the Kaieteur Gorge, with towering mountains on either side, there is plenty to see, and a refreshing dip in the river awaits.

-The highlight awaits as you reach the base of the Kaieteur Falls.
+The highlight awaits as you reach the base of Kaieteur Falls.
 After you have successfully scrambled all the way to the top you are stunned by the views.

 Intrepid trek through virgin rainforest on trails known by very few.